lendis-advice-offboaridng-interview-exit-interview-hero

 During the development of the offboarding concept, consider which people should take part in exit interviews and under what circumstances.
 In principle, the following applies here: The fewer participants, the better.
 A large number of people can quickly have an intimidating effect.

-In addition to the employee themselves, a representative of the HR department usually attends the interview.
-It may also be useful to invite a person of trust to the interview
+Typically, in addition to the employee, a representative from the HR department is part of the conversation.
+It may also be useful to invite a person of trust to the meeting.

 Consider whether superiors should also be part of the interview round.
 Bear in mind that the offboarding interview is exclusively about general topics relating to the company.
 Specialist final discussions are held elsewhere.

-As a general rule, make sure that no one who has a strained relationship with the employee takes part in the meeting.
-The aim should be to create a harmonious and trusting atmosphere in which people can openly communicate their own views.
+In general, ensure that no individuals with a strained relationship with the employee participate in the conversation.
+The goal should be a harmonious and trusting atmosphere where personal views can be communicated openly.

 Example: Questionnaire for the offboarding interview